Top 10 Things To Do in Winter

 9. Visit the Winter Park

 Get ready to experience your childhood dream of visiting the North Pole and meeting Santa along with his elves as you walk into the Winter Park.
 The park is located in the Kanaker-Zeytun district of Yerevan and is a beautiful entertainment center to visit during winter.
-The visitors have a chance to see Mr. Clause as well as Mrs. Clause, meet elves and reindeers or simply enjoy the beautiful installations and sculptures scattered throughout the park.
+The visitors have a chance to see Mr. Clause as well as Mrs. Clause, meet elves and reindeer or simply enjoy the beautiful installations and sculptures scattered throughout the park.
 The park contains cafes, an open air ice rink and slides for the entertainment of adults and children alike.

 10. Pomegranate blessing ceremony